sunanda2310/kubernetes-accelerator/README.md

 Push commit to github, trigger pipeline.

+**NOTE:** Code must be pushed to main/master for the first time, in order to trigger the EKS creation

 **NOTE:** It will take about 20 minutes to create the EKS.

 ### Creating the sample application installation and configuration